defaultbob/sqlparse/README.rst

-python-sqlparse - Parse SQL statements
+python-sqlparse - Parse MDL statements
 ======================================

 sqlparse is a non-validating SQL parser module for Python.